Cooper-VR/saoStyleRPG/README.md

 ## Description
 This is a VR game meant to be a sort of demo of what I think SAO would be like.
 It has 11-point FTB and mostly from the ground up input.
-This does NOT have controls for quest.
-I do not own one so I've only focused on Index.
-Some funcitons might work but they are untested
 <br>-currently working on branch "enemyV2"

 ## Contributing